-South Carolina DUI Attorney Steve Sumner primarily handles misdemeanor and felony DUI/drunk driving defense.
-Steve is a South Carolina Super Lawyer® in the field of DUI defense.
-He is a member of the National Trial Lawyers: Top 100 Trial Lawyers™.
-He is a member the National College for DUI Defense, holds an AV-preeminent rating from Martindale-Hubbell® and a “Superb” ranking with Avvo.
-He is a frequent lecturer and author on topics related to the defense of DUI charges.
-He represents clients in Greenville, Spartanburg and Anderson counties, South Carolina.
+Greenville, South Carolina DUI Attorney Steve Sumner primarily handles misdemeanor and felony DUI/drunk driving cases.
+Steve is a former DUI prosecutor and has been in private practice since 1994.
+Steve has been recognized as a South Carolina Super Lawyer® in the field of DUI defense since 2013.
+He is a member of the National Trial Lawyers: Top 100 Trial Lawyers™ for criminal defense.
+He is a member of the National College for DUI Defense and has held a judicially endorsed AV-Preeminent rating from Martindale-Hubbell® and a “Superb” (10.0 out 10.0) ranking with Avvo since 2011.